fkhadra/react-toastify/README.md

 ## Contribute

 Show your ❤️ and support by giving a ⭐.
 Any suggestions are welcome !
 Take a look at the contributing guide.

+You can also find me on [reactiflux](https://www.reactiflux.com/).
+My pseudo is Fadi.

 ## License